Answers to Gould's question concerning the existence of chorded cycles: Abstract

 \section{Abstract}

-Answers are offered to the Gould's question to find spectral sufficient conditions for a graph to have a chorded cycle via signless Laplacian spectral radius.
-The conditions are tight. \\ \\ {\it MSC:} 05C50, 15A18, 05C38 \\ \\ {\it Keywords:} signless Laplacian spectral radius, chorded cycle, friendship graph
+Answers are offered to Gould's question to find spectral sufficient conditions that imply a graph contains a chorded cycle via signless Laplacian spectral radius.
+The conditions are tight. \\ \\ {\it Keywords:} Chord, Cycle, Chorded cycle, Signless Laplacian spectral radius\\ \\ {\it Mathematics Subject Classification:} 05C38, 05C50, 15A18